psychoinformatics-de/knowledge-base/kbi/0004/index.rst

 safe on your cluster.
 People can then access the dataset (with ``datalad clone``) and download individual files in the dataset (with ``datalad get``) if they have access credentials for that location on your cluster.

-However, you can use configurations to specify how datalad should commit/manage your data.
+However, you can use configurations to specify how DataLad should commit/manage your data.
 You might want to commit all your files to ``git`` (unless they are large, too numerous, or unless you don't want to make them available to everybody who clones the ``git`` repository).
 You could also let every file be managed by ``git-annex``.
 Usually only large binary files will be managed by ``git-annex`` by default.